Fulbright-Schuman European Union Affairs Program

 In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations and to promote international understanding and cooperation.
 To support this mission, Fulbright Scholars may be asked to give public talks, mentor students, and otherwise engage with the host community, in addition to their primary activities.

-Conduct policy-oriented research that addresses topics of common importance for the US-EU relationship and/or EU affairs and that is tenable in one or more EU Member States.
+Conduct policy-oriented research that addresses topics of common importance for the US-EU relationship and/or EU affairs and that is tenable in one, two, or three EU Member States.

 Candidates are welcome to submit applications affiliated with any appropriate institutions, including European higher education institutions, governments, non-profit organizations and think tanks.
 Proposals should demonstrate a clear link to Europe and the European Union and be more suitable to the Fulbright Schuman Award than to binational programs.
 As such, preference is given to applicants who can make a strong case for the supranational nature of their research.
 Candidates are responsible for arranging their own placement, including letters of invitation from any host institutions.